AndrewLaird/OdorCompass/README.md

     . setup.sh

+<p> Then to run the project: </p>

+    python ModelsOnData.py

-<p> Then run ModelsOnData.py which will take the data from raman_data and train and report on three types of models:</p>
+<p> This program will take the data from raman_data and train and report on three types of models:</p>

 - Convolutional Neural Networks (CNN) which scans over the data with a window and keeps the spacial information in tact
 - Support Vector Classifier (SVC) which uses a flattened version of the input data, and treats that as a vector in a high dimensional plane.
 The SVC then finds planes that seperate the data into each classification.